 The People and Systems Lab (PAS Lab) mission is to enhance and enrich people’s experiences with systems, products, activities and services.
 Our approach is about creating ‘enriching experiences’ rather than ‘designing objects’ and understanding and modelling those experiences within services and systems.
 Recent projects have explored novice and expert user differences, intuitive interaction with complex devices for older people, remote patient assessment using digital stethoscope and passengers experience in airports, intuitive experience in the unpredictable context of airports security screening.
 There are three interconnected areas of focus: intuitive interaction, experience and expertise, and context-of-use.

-Professor Sam Bucolo and Dr Cara Wrigley
+Dr Cara Wrigley

 Professor Jill Franz and Associate Professor Barbara Adkins